jonnonz1/nz-statute-book/acts/public/2025/regulatory-systems-immigration-and-workforce-amendment-act-2025.md

 This Act is the Regulatory Systems (Immigration and Workforce) Amendment Act 2025.

 ### 2 Commencement
-(1) This Act comes into force on the day after Royal assent, with some exceptions.
+(1) This Act comes into force on 30 March 2025, with some exceptions.
-(2) Sections 19 and 64 come into force on 1 April 2025.
+(2) Sections 19, 64, and 65 come into force on 1 April 2025.
 (3) Sections 47 to 53 come into force on 1 July 2025.

 ## Part 1 — Amendments to Electricity Act 1992